 The Jupiter hydrogen fuel cell expands SFC Energy’s comprehensive product portfolio with high power solutions.
 The Company’s offer of direct methanol and hydrogen fuel cells now covers a power spectrum from 40 W to 20 kW, for highly reliable, application specific off-grid and back-up solutions in a great variety of power scenarios.

 Customers in a variety of countries are already using SFC Energy power solutions in telecommunications, oil & gas, traffic technology, environmental engineering, defense & security, clean energy & mobility.

 At Intersolar / The smarter E Europe in Munich, from May 15 to 17, SFC Energy showcases the Company’s portfolio of autonomous power supply solutions with methanol and hydrogen fuel cells at booth C2.518.

-SFC Energy AG (www.sfc.com) is a leading provider of hybrid solutions to the stationary and portable power generation markets.
-SFC is a major supplier of methanol fuel cells, with over 40,000 methanol fuel cells sold to date.
-The Company has award-winning products and serves a range of applications in the Oil and Gas, Security and Industry, and Consumer markets.
+SFC Energy AG (www.sfc.com) is a leading provider of direct methanol and hydrogen fuel cells for stationary and mobile hybrid power solutions.
+With more than 45,000 fuel cells sold worldwide, SFC Energy is a sustainably profitable fuel cell producer.
+The Company has award-winning products and serves a range of applications in Clean Energy & Mobility, Defense & Security, Oil & Gas and Industry markets.
 The Company is headquartered in Brunnthal/Munich, Germany, operates production facilities in the Netherlands, Romania, and Canada.
 SFC Energy AG is listed on the Deutsche Boerse Prime Standard ((GSIN: 756857 ISIN: DE0007568578).